 - African American Museum of the Arts: A 30-minute drive inland from Daytona Beach in DeLand, the African American Museum of the Arts in DeLand is the only museum in the area devoted to African-American culture and arts.
 The museum’s permanent gallery features artworks from Nigeria, Zimbabwe, Kenya, Madagascar and other African nations.
 It also houses a collection of African artifacts, sculptures and masks.

 - Freemanville Historic Site: Located 10 minutes south of Daytona Beach in Port Orange, the Freemanville Historic Site marks the location of a community that formerly enslaved people settled in 1867 after the American Civil War.
 A state historic marker commemorates the site on the Share The Heritage Trail, and the City of Port Orange celebrates Freemanville Day on the second Tuesday of each February with historical re-enactments.

 SEE THE SITE

-HEAD TO THE HARRELL MUSEUM
+HEAD TO THE MUSEUM OF ARTS & SCIENCES

 - Mary McLeod Bethune Home & Gravesite: As a pioneering educator, founder of Bethune-Cookman University and renowned civil rights leader, Dr. Mary McLeod Bethune is one of the Daytona Beach area’s most celebrated residents.
 Those who visit her historic home and burial place on the Bethune-Cookman campus are treated to fascinating artifacts, photos and memoirs that tell this local legend’s inspiring story.